 &lt;sup>3 According to Baikoeni and Oishi (2016), there are six historical periods regarding the contention between GAM and the central government of Indonesia.
 These six historical periods are important to understand because it provides the political background to understand the contentious history between Aceh and Indonesia which later gave birth to the implementation of qanun.
 The first period occurred in December 1976 - Mid-1979, in which the initial emergence of GAM and its strong ties in the Acehnese nationalism movement.
 The oppression perpetrated by the Indonesian government against GAM during this period did not draw much attention from the regional and international community.
-The second period occurred in mid-1979 - mid-1989, in which Hassan di Tiro-the leader of GAM fled overseas in 1979 and made GAM became dormant.
-However, Internationalization of Aceh conflict was slowly unfolding in this period by the efforts of the Acehnese leaders in exile, who sought support for their independence
+The second period occurred in mid-1979 - mid-1989, in which Hassan di Tiro-the leader of GAM-fled overseas in 1979 and made GAM became dormant.
+However, Internationalization of Aceh conflict was slowly unfolding in this period by the efforts of the Acehnese leaders in exile, who sought support for their independence struggle from the international community.
+The third period occurred in mid-1989 - late 1991, in which the conflict escalated after the return of the trained guerrillas of GAM in mid-1989 from Libya to Aceh.
+During this period, which started in January 1990, the Kopassus was sent to Aceh.
+The fourth period occurred in late 1991 - May 1998, in which GAM's military activities significantly decreased due to the massive military operation from the Central Government.
+However, its soft power increased due to more attention of the international community drawn to the struggle and plight of the Acehnese people.
+The fifth period occurred in May 1998 - October 2004, in which the post-Suharto process of democratization released social forces that had been simmering under the authoritarian political repression and these forces in turn impacted on the Aceh conflict and its management.
+Lastly, the last period occurred in October 2004 - August 2005, in which the stalemate of the Aceh conflict began to loosen up in 2004 when Susilo Bambang Yudhoyono and Jusuf Kalla elected as the President and Vice-President of Indonesia.

-On December 26, 2004, Aceh was hit by a massive tsunami.
-A day after the tsunami, GAM declared a unilateral ceasefire, which was unconditional and to last indefinitely.
-The ceasefire, then, followed by a series of meetings between GAM and Indonesian government from January to July 2005 that was initiated by a former Finnish President Martti Ahtisaari.
-Finally, GAM and the Indonesian government reached an agreement in Helsinki on August 15, 2005, by self-government rather than the old alternatives of independence or autonomy (Reid, 2006:17).
+2005, by self-government rather than the old alternatives of independence or autonomy (Reid, 2006:17).
 According to the point 1.1.6 of the Memorandum of Understanding between the Government of the Republic of Indonesia and the Free Aceh Movement (2005), Kanun Aceh will be re-established for Aceh respecting the historical traditions and customs of the people of Aceh and reflecting contemporary legal requirements of Aceh.
 This point, then, affirms the implementation of qanun in Aceh.
 Therefore, the implementation of qanun in Aceh, as part of Aceh as a Shari'a state project, should be understood not as a given legal fact, but rather embedded in the contentious history between Aceh and Indonesia since the 1930s.